About the Program

 The successful candidate will have the following skills and experience:

 Self-motivated and works independently and as part of a team.
 Able to learn effectively and meet deadlines.
 Able to work collaboratively, to give and receive constructive criticism, including participating in code reviews.

 Demonstrated interpersonal skills such as problem-solving and knowledge-sharing.
 Proficient written and oral communication skills, including the ability to gather and interpret requirements from both technical and non-technical audiences.

 Work Hours and Conditions

-Under a memorandum of understanding (MOU) between ISP and the home department, the Security Intern will maintain their current appointment, including job classification and salary.
+Under a memorandum of understanding (MOU) between ISO and the home department, the Security Intern will maintain their current appointment, including job classification and salary.
 Additional conditions:

-- Internship will last between 4-6 months at 25-50% FTE (6 months at 50% is preferred but ISP is flexible based on operational needs of the home department)
+The internship will last between 6-12 months at 50% FTE (a minimum of 9 months at 50% is preferred but ISO is flexible based on operational needs of the home department).

-- There must be a plan to cover workload in the home department during the internship
+There must be a plan to cover the workload in the home department during the internship.

-Work performed as part of the internship should be completed either onsite with ISP (Warren Hall) or offsite according to an established telecommuting agreement.
-Tasks specific to the internship should not be performed while working within the home department; however, the knowledge gained with the ISP teams enhances information security work within the home department.
+Work performed as part of the internship will be completed offsite according to an established telecommuting agreement.
+Tasks specific to the internship should not be performed while working within the home department; however, the knowledge gained with the ISO teams enhances information security work within the home department.